Social Security Disability Claims Lawyer in Plano, Texas

 The SSI program, on the other hand, starts giving you monthly benefits only one month after your disability claim is submitted.
 This program applies if you are blind, age 65 or older, or have a disability and your income is low as a result of either of these things.
 In Texas, your Medicare will start as soon as you are deemed eligible for SSI by the SSA.
 This means less wait time and more disability coverage.

 Since SSI is based on your income rather than your work history, eligibility is a requirement.
 Your monthly income must be below a certain dollar amount.
 If your monthly income is too high, you will be deemed ineligible for the SSI program.
 Be sure to ask a Social Security Disability attorney at Brad Thomas Law Office if you have any questions about this.
-We are here to ensure that you understand the full extent of your benefits and your options.
+I am here to ensure that you understand the full extent of your benefits and your options.

 There are also private disability insurance programs you can apply for in Plano and throughout Texas.
 Each of these may come with different requirements and benefits.